lemueljay/K12GradeTracker/README.md

-# YabiAccessControlApp
+# K12GradeTracker
-This is an access control application project for our software engineering subject.
+This is an online class record with an automated grade computing algorithm based on the Philippines' K12 grading system for our software engineering subject.